CEREBRAL ANEURYSM SURGERY

 Depending on the shape, size and location of the aneurysm, the type of treatment will vary.
 The strategies used for treating an aneurysm are endovascular treatment and surgical clipping.

-Endovascular treatment – In Johannesburg, Dr Profyris works together with a very experienced interventional neuroradiologist.
+Endovascular treatment – In Johannesburg, Professor Profyris works together with a very experienced interventional neuroradiologist.
 Together, they will make an optimal plan for treatment of your aneurysm.
 Endovascular treatment will involve puncturing the groin and passing a catheter to the arteries in the brain.
 There, the aneurysm will be detected and depending on the configuration of the aneurysm it will be treated with a coil, stent and/or a flow diverter.

 Surgical clipping – In selected cases, surgical clipping will be the best option for treatment.
-Dr Profyris, in Johannesburg, South Africa is experienced with clipping aneurysms and uses keyhole and minimally invasive techniques to decrease the exposure of normal brain and thereby decrease morbidity and increase rate of recovery.
+Professor Profyris, in Johannesburg, South Africa is experienced with clipping aneurysms and uses keyhole and minimally invasive techniques to decrease the exposure of normal brain and thereby decrease morbidity and increase rate of recovery.
 He also uses ICG to visualise blood vessels during surgery.
 This procedure involves carefully dissecting the blood vessel with the aneurysm (bubble) and occluding it from the circulation with a titanium clip.
 Most aneurysm operations can be performed with incisions of about 5-6 centimeters.